 Once you are curating, we appreciate your best efforts to tweet in English… but feel free to teach your audience some words or phrases from your native or local language!

-We respect your autonomy as a curator and hope that you respect others’ opinions as well.
+We respect your autonomy as a curator and hope that you respect others as well.
 Disagreement is fine, but civil discourse is required.
 Similarly, please be mindful that you tweet as an individual, not as the representative of a company or organisation; this account is not to be used for marketing but for your own thoughts and opinions.
 Dissemination of disinformation, racism, sexism, homophobia nor transphobia will not be tolerated.

 We appreciate your contribution to expats’ digital lives, and your willingness to keep it real!